Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 To Deploy the site using GitHub Pages:

 1. Login (or signup) to Github.
-2. Go to the repository for this project, [Zombie Shooter Game](https://github.com/veebee4/zombie-shooter).
+2. Go to the repository for this project, [veebee4/zombie-shooter](https://github.com/veebee4/zombie-shooter).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.